m-glowacki/CMS_trigger/README.md

 #### Step 2: Clone this repository

 Note that you might have to create ssh keys and add them to your GitHub account for this to work (see [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)).
-Or you can clone with https if you prefer.

 ```bash
 git clone git@github.com:m-glowacki/CMS_trigger.git CMS_trigger